lordp/poole/about.md

 title: Who, what, where?!
 permalink: /about/
 ---
 This site is for chronicling the D&D campaign run by Ben at [Lovecraft Game Store](https://lovecraftgamestore.shop).
+Set in the Warhammer universe, with the 5e ruleset.

 ### Characters
 Zer0 - Warforged Samurai